 - Now go back to the Big Picture main page and go to Settings > Controller Settings.

 - Uncheck all irrelevant boxes.
-If you are using Xbox controller, uncheck everything except Guide Button Focuses Steam and Xbox Configuration Support.
+If you are using an Xbox controller, uncheck everything except the Guide Button focusing on Steam and Xbox Configuration Support.
 PS4 DualShock controller users need to check PlayStation Configuration Support and uncheck Xbox Configuration Support.

-Once you have configured the settings restart steam and run to check if Rocket League not detecting controllers.
+Once you have configured the settings restart Steam and run to check if Rocket League is not detecting controllers.

-If the Rocket League controller is not recognized in steam then make sure that you have the proper controller’s driver installed on your PC.
+If the Rocket League controller is not recognized in Steam, then ensure you have the proper controller’s driver installed on your PC.

 Follow these steps to reinstall drivers:

 - Press Window + R, type devmgmt.msc, and press Enter.

 - Within Device Manager scroll down and expand Sound, video, and game controllers.
 Check if the PS4 DualShock Controller is present inside.

 - If the PS4 controller is not appearing there then try to unplug the controller USB and plug in a different port.
 Windows 10 will automatically detect the controller and install the required driver.

 After the controller driver is installed run the Rocket League to make sure that controllers are recognized.